dubinsky/dubinsky/types/lambda-calculus.md

 - a term is not guaranteed to have a normal form (some calculations get stuck).

-The main problem is that since there is only one type, and propositions **are** types, it is impossible to express the properties of the functions being defined.
+The main problem is that since there is only one type, and propositions **are** types, it is impossible to express any properties of the functions being defined.
 We need to introduce types - starting with the simple ones.

 ## Simply typed lambda-calculus ##